-Child health care providers and advocates are becomingly increasingly concerned that children are not receiving adequate and timely access to health care under the Medi-Cal system.
+Child health care providers and advocates are becoming increasingly concerned that children are not receiving adequate and timely access to health care under the Medi-Cal system.
 42 U.S.C. section 1396a(a)(30)(A), Title XIX of the Social Security Act, the federal Medicaid Act, states that each state plan must "assure that payments are consistent with efficiency, economy, and quality of care and are sufficient to enlist enough providers so that care and services are available under the plan at least to the extent that such care and services are available to the general population in the geographic area" (emphasis added).
 This federal law is often referred to as the "equal access" standard for Medicaid.
 In essence, it means that patients treated under Medicaid are entitled to the same quality of care and access to timely care as are individuals in the general population, which includes those covered by private health care insurance.
 The states are responsible for complying with this federal mandate.
-However, recent surveys and peer review studies on this issue show that children are not receiving equal access to health care services, as mandated by federal law.
+However, recent surveys, reports, and studies show that many children who receive care from specialists are not receiving equal access to health care services, as mandated by federal law.

 Published in 2001, the American Academy of Pediatrics' Medicaid Reimbursement Survey showed that California's reimbursement rates for physicians and other health care providers who treat children are significantly less than what is paid under Medicare and are in many instances less than the national average fee-for-service rates.
-(These figures are derived from fee-for-service rates and do not exist for those Medi-Cal patients treated under a managed care setting, which leads to obvious problems in measuring compliance with federal law.)
+The figures contained in the survey are derived from fee-for-service rates and do not exist for those Medi-Cal patients treated under a managed care setting, which leads to obvious problems in measuring compliance with federal law.